-ORANGE COUNTY, Fla. – In the early morning hours of May 19, 2019, bystanders scrambled to pull a driver out of a red Kia SUV that had crashed on Narcoosee Road.
+ORLANDO, Fla. – In the early morning hours of May 19, 2019, bystanders scrambled to pull a driver out a red Kia SUV that had crashed on Narcoosee Road in Orange County.

 “We don’t miss family events,” Pedroza said.
 “She didn’t show up.
 And I knew already that when she wasn’t picking up the phone that something was wrong.”

-The Medical Examiner told Pedroza a "Jane Doe" had been brought into the morgue the same day her sister disappeared but the body was unidentifiable.
+The medical examiner told Pedroza that a “Jane Doe” had been brought into the morgue the same day her sister disappeared, but the body was unidentifiable.

 “They needed dental records,” Pedroza said.

-However, the only dental records Pedroza could obtain weren’t sufficient.
+But the only dental records Pedroza was able to obtain weren’t sufficient.

 Pedroza suspected the body was that of her sister because troopers confirmed the crash victim had been riding in a red Kia SUV.
 But she needed to know for sure.